-Many sources name Hyams beach the whitest sand beach in Australia or even in the world.
-Which is not exactly trough.
-However, it is a beautiful place.
-It attracts tourists and visitors and you can always find people there.
+Many sources name Hyams beach the whitest sand beach in Australia or even in the world!
+(Which is not exactly trough in my opinion)

 Nevertheless, this walk is definitely worth it.
-Target beach is alway quiet and there is usually noone.
-Snorkeling along the reef you can see beautiful underwater life, including various fishes and corals.
+Target beach is always quiet and there is usually no one.
+Snorkelling along the reef you can see the incredible underwater life, including various fishes and corals.

 Search in Google maps for Target Beach Track and you will find the way.

-Keep in mind HoneyMoon bay area is closed during the week and only open weekends.
+Keep in mind that the HoneyMoon bay area is closed during the week and only open weekends.

 This time we went to explore other parts of Jervis Bay National Park.
-Hyams beach was windy and still for sure more crowded than we were looking for.
-To find out about weather conditions we usually use Willyweather forecast, where you can see real time and predicted wind and swell forecast.
+Hyams beach was windy and still more crowded than we were expecting.
+To find out about weather conditions we usually use Willyweather forecast, where you can see real-time weather and also predicted wind and swell forecast.

 Booderee National Park is a part of Jervis Bay Territory.
 Booderee means ‘a lot of fish’ from aboriginal language and it is completely true.